-The probability of default ("PD") of an exposure, both over a 12 month period and over its lifetime, is a key input to the measurement of the ECL allowance.
+The PD of an exposure, both over a 12 month period and over its lifetime, is a key input to the measurement of the ECL allowance.
 Default has occurred when there is evidence that the customer is experiencing significant financial difficulty which is likely to affect the ability to repay amounts due.
-The definition of default adopted by the Company is described in note 1.4 (i) Credit losses.
+The definition of default adopted by the Company is described in note 1.4 Impairment - (i) Credit losses.